Bernhard Wise: Political career

 In February 1887, Wise was elected to the Legislative Assembly for the working class district of South Sydney, advocating direct taxation, payment of members, an eight-hour day and free trade.
 On 27 May, became Attorney-General of New South Wales in Henry Parkes's fourth ministry.
-Eight months later he resigned because as Attorney-General he was prohibited from taking briefs and he was defeated at the January 1889 election.
+He was defeated at the January 1889 election.
 In the 1890 maritime strike, he supported the right of the workers to strike, and won back his seat in South Sydney, despite his education and accent.

-Wise had always been interested in federation and in May 1890 suggested that a journal should be established for the discussion of federal problems.
-A strong editorial committee was formed and two numbers of the Australian Federalist appeared at the beginning of 1891.
-In November of that year, when the retirement of Parkes necessitated a new leader being elected, Wise might possibly have been given the position, but though nominated he retired in favour of George Reid.
 In 1894, he was returned as member for Sydney-Flinders.
 His failure to choose sides between Reid and Parkes during a no-confidence debate left him isolated and he was defeated for re-election in 1895.

-Federation

-He was elected as a representative of New South Wales at the 1897 Federal Convention and was a member of the judiciary committee.
-He fought for Federation in the referendum campaign of 1898 and at the New South Wales election allied himself with Edmund Barton.
-In August 1898, he was returned as member for Ashfield.
-He left the Free Trade Party because he felt that free trade was being put before federalism.
-As he afterwards phrased it, "I preferred nationhood to local politics".
-But as a candidate for the Federal House of Representatives rural seat of Canobolas, though really a convinced freetrader, he was labelled a protectionist on account of his association with Lyne and Barton, and he was seen as a "city" barrister.
-A freetrader gained the seat, and Wise was lost to federal politics.